Data-Liberation-Front/csvlint.rb/README.md

 There are also information messages available:

 * `:nonrfc_line_breaks` -- uses non-CRLF line breaks, so doesn't conform to RFC4180.
+* `:assumed_header` -- the validator has assumed that a header is present

 ## Schema Validation